-- Is able to maintain a trusting professional relationship. - Knows how to express care for a protégé's emotional and professional needs. - Works well with individuals from different cultures. - Is approachable; easily establishes rapport with others and is patient.
+- Maintain a trusting professional relationship - Knows how to express care for a protégé's emotional and professional needs Is attentive to sensitive political issues - Works well with individuals from different cultures - Is approachable; quickly establishes rapport with others; is patient.

-Source: National Foundation for the Improvement of Education (2010).
+Source: National Foundation for the Improvement of Education (1999).